Sons and Lovers by D.H. Lawrence

 See also – When Men Write Women: Success Stories

 If James Joyce had been gay, he might have written like Jamie O’Neill, whose novel At Swim, Two Boys won a Lambda award for its portrayal of two young boys, a Socialist activist and an innocent country boy, who fall in love.
 Written in stream-of-consciousness from the perspective of multiple characters–not only the two boys but also a foolish striving father, a patriotic socialite, and an older man suffering deeply from the loss of his male lover–the book is a fiercely beautiful portrait of Ireland, from its oppressive Catholicism to its stirring struggle for independence and preservation of its heritage.

 The New Jim Crow by Michelle Alexander

 Usually we write about novels here, and this book is unfortunately all too true, but I read it with my heart clenched painfully, sometimes having to put it down because it was too damn sad.
 The thesis is essentially that the prison system, and sentencing laws, have been used to create a superficially race-neutral caste system that in fact replicates the white supremacy enforced by Jim Crow.
-The Supreme Court has refused to intervene to protect the most fundamental rights of people who are suspected criminals, even before there is evidence to suspect them of anything; elected officials, both Democrat and Republican (Bill Clinton is, unfortunately, one of the worst offenders) who wanted to appear “tough on crime” have sold young drug offenders down the river (I use this phrase quite consciously) for political capital; and the Republican party has consciously stoked racial resentment in order to gain support for its harsh policies.
+The Supreme Court has refused to intervene to protect the most fundamental rights of people who are suspected criminals, even before there is evidence to suspect them of anything; elected officials, both Democrat and Republican (Bill Clinton is, unfortunately, one of the worst offenders) who wanted to appear “tough on crime” have sold young drug offenders out for political capital; and the Republican party has consciously stoked racial resentment in order to gain support for its harsh policies.
 It’s a lucid, rousing portrait of a racial caste system that’s sat under many of our noses (myself included, I am sorry to say) without our realizing it.